PROGRAM CONTACTS

 award recipients are selected when regional news highlight worthy

 for each category.
-Contact chapter chairman Jim DeGroff.
+Contact chapter chairman Chuck Dobias

 chapter founder Charles Schweizer.
 It recognizes a teacher